Mohrael

-Saint Mohrael (Geʽez: ሙራኤል Coptic: ⲓⲣⲁⲓ or ϩⲏⲣⲁⲓ also titled ⲁⲙⲁ ϩⲏⲣⲁⲓ) was a Coptic saint and martyr.
+Saint Herai (ⲁⲙⲁ ϩⲏⲣⲁⲓ, ምሕራኤል) was a Coptic saint and martyr.
 She was martyred in the 4th century AD at the age of 12 years.

 St. Mohrael came from a pious family.
 Abbouna Yoannis (a priest) was her father and Illaria was her mother.
 The Bishop of Menf in Egypt, prophesied the birth and martyrdom of Mohrael and her younger brother Abba Hor.

 Life

-Illaria's daughter Mohrael was born, after a period of barrenness, in the year 291 AD in a suburb of what is now Cairo during the reign of Diocletian.
+Illaria's daughter Mohrael was born, after a period of barrenness, in the year 291 AD in Tammow, a suburb of what is now Cairo during the reign of Diocletian.

 She lived as an ascetic in her father's house and God granted her many gifts.
 At the age of 12, she received the gift of healing.

 Abbouna Yoannis had a visitation by St. Mary and St. Elizabeth in which they called his daughter to martyrdom.
 Upon Abbouna Yoannis request St. Mary promised to return his daughter's body and St. Mary added that in Tamou a Church will be built for Mohrael.

 Martyrdom

 St. Mohrael went to the sea shore to fill water as was her custom (St. Mohrael icon shows this scene).
 She was taken on a boat of Christians going to be martyred.

 She was persecuted by many cruel devices of metal and also with fire.
 At last she was put in a boat with venomous reptiles and arachnids.
-St. Mohrael endured for three days and then she went to be with the Lord.
+St. Mohrael endured for three days and then she died.
 The place where her martyrdom took place was in upper Egypt.